xybu/onedrive-d-old/README.md

  	 * Periodically gets the most recently changed files from OneDrive server _(planned)_
  	 * more at http://isdk.dev.live.com/dev/isdk/ISDK.aspx?category=scenarioGroup_skyDrive&index=6
  * **Linux Service**
- 	 * A script that binds the python program to init.d
+ 	 * A script that binds the python program to /etc/init.d
  	 * uses `start-stop-daemon` as the service interface _(planned)_

 Notice
 --------

 * (April 1, 2014, by XB) The program in `wip` branch is now functional.
-More tests and polishments are needed.
+More tests and polishes are needed.

 * (Mar 30, 2014, by XB) If you encountered an `ImportError` when python imports `PoolManager()`, please use the `inst_pre_requisite.sh` in **wip** branch which patched the problem for now.
 	 * Update `python-requests` package can also solve the problem.